ka40/AE4350-assignment/README.md

     return inf_hidden

-\vspace{1em}
-\noindent Now that the modules and functions of the architecture are prepared, the flow of the architecture, or the forward function can be constructed:
+Now that the modules and functions of the architecture are prepared, the flow of the architecture, or the forward function can be constructed:

 def forward(self, inputs, rnn_hxs, masks):